rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: Who were the reviewers for this?

-DE: I was a reviewer
+DE: I was a reviewer.

 AK: Then it cannot go to stage 3 until we have another reviewer.